Women of Conscience

 On the ground in 65 countries, the Coalition has prioritized the collection and sharing of women’s stories since its founding in 1999, and is working with its members to propel women across the globe to positions of influence in effective and efficient ways.
-This March – in recognition of International Women’s Day (March 8) – we are pleased to share 8 ways you can help this movement foreground women’s experiences and, by doing so, ensure peace for the long-term.
+This month, in recognition of International Women’s Day on March 8th, we are pleased to share 8 additional ways you can help this movement foreground women’s experiences and, by doing so, ensure peace for the long-term.

 1. Go Virtual: Watch Our March 14th Conscience Matters Webinar on Women and Incarceration

 Women have long been incarcerated alongside men, and yet their experiences of it have been far less explored or, often, remain entirely unknown.
 Our Conscience Matters webinar on March 14th brought together three Sites of Conscience working to change this by foregrounding the history of women’s imprisonment and the ways in which women’s individual trauma has led to reconciliation, healing and advocacy.